 3. Purchase of Assets

-(a) The capital works budget covers land purchases, new buildings (including associated equipment & furniture requirements), building improvements & upkeep and other key University projects (eg: new student management system).
+- The capital works budget covers land purchases, new buildings (including associated equipment and furniture requirements), building improvements and upkeep and other key IT University projects (e.g.: new student management system).

-(b) The Capital Development Committee is responsible for prioritising the Capital Works budget allocation.
-Further information can be obtained from the Director of Property Services, or your division's financial analyst.
+- The Capital Development Committee is responsible for prioritising the capital works budget allocation.
+Further information can be obtained from the Project Management Office

-(c) Fixed assets other than land & buildings may be purchased in accordance with the delegations policy.
-Where a budget has been approved assets can be purchased up to that budget.
+- Fixed assets other than land and buildings may be purchased in accordance with the financial delegations policy.

-(e) Fixed asset purchases may also be funded from Special Departmental Funds, External Research Grants, Otago Research Committee Grants, Trust Funds and carry forward credit balances.
-There is likely to be some conditions attached to the use of these sources of funding and further clarification should be sought from Financial Services Division.
+- Fixed asset purchases may also be funded from Special Departmental Funds, External Research Grants, Otago Research Committee Grants, Trust Funds and capital carry forward credit balances.
+There is likely to be some conditions attached to the use of these sources of funding and further clarification should be sought from Financial Advisory, Financial Services Division.

-(j) Further information can be obtained from the Acquisitions Librarian.
+- Further information can be obtained from the Associate University Librarian – Information Resources.

 4. Asset Recording and Documentation

-(a) Physical assets are recorded on a Fixed Asset Register maintained by Financial Services Division.
-This register provides physical description, location, age, depreciation rate, cost and current book value detail for each asset costing over $2,000.
+- Physical assets are recorded on the Fixed Asset Register maintained by the Assistant Accountant - Assets and Insurance, Financial Services Division.
+This register provides physical description, location, age, depreciation rate, cost and current book value detail for each asset.
 Access to the asset register is via the Finance One Asset Officer Role.

-(c) This form contains details of the asset, including the physical description, division, cost centre, purchase account, depreciation account, value (excluding GST), useful life, location code and asset classification.
-Data fields are also available for other useful information including manufacturer, model, serial number etc.
+- Asset details recorded include the physical description, division, cost centre, purchase account, depreciation account, value (excluding GST), useful life, location code and asset classification.
+Data fields are also available for other useful information including manufacturer, model, and serial number.

-(e) Each asset is attributed to a cost centre in the University.
-The staff member responsible for the cost centre is also responsible for the physical safeguarding and control of the asset.
-Any depreciation on the asset is charged to the responsible department.
+- Each asset is attributed to a cost centre in the University.
+The budget manager responsible for the cost centre is also responsible for the physical safeguarding and control of the asset.
+Any depreciation on the asset is charged to the cost centre.

-(h) When purchasing motor vehicles please refer to the University Health and Safety Safe Driving Policy.
+- When purchasing motor vehicles please refer to the University Health and Safety Vehicle and Safe Driving Policy.

-(a) All assets except Land and Special & Rare Library Collections have a limited useful life.
-We capitalise the asset by including it in the University Balance Sheet and then we reduce the value of the asset by charging depreciation to the Income & Expenditure Statement.
+- All assets except Land and Special & Rare Library Collections have a limited useful life.
+We capitalise the asset by including it in the University Balance Sheet and then we reduce the value of the asset by charging depreciation to the cost centre.